 All reasonable measures should be considered to allow a disabled person to access the workplace and to do the job in question in the same way as non-disabled person.
 However, there may be specific requirements of certain roles that prevent a disabled person from fulfilling the role, for example requiring an airline pilot to have good eyesight.

-There is no duty on an employee to disclose details of their disability to their employer.
-However, employees should note that an employer is only under a duty to make reasonable adjustments once they are aware or ought reasonably to have been aware that an employee has a disability.
+There is no duty on you as an employee to disclose details of your disability to your employer.
+However, you should note that an employer is only under a duty to make reasonable adjustments once they are aware or ought reasonably to have been aware that you have a disability.

 If you are considered to be disabled as set out by the Equality Act 2010 and your employer knows about this, or ought to know, then your employer is required to make reasonable adjustments to help you at work.

 A failure to make reasonable adjustments is a form of disability discrimination.
 However, an employer can refuse to make specific adjustments if it would not be reasonable for them to do so.
 What is reasonable will depend on a variety of factors, such as the size of the employer and the finances available to the organisation as well as the complexity of the adjustments requested.
 If you believe that your employer is refusing to make reasonable adjustments then you should raise a grievance and seek legal advice.

 Firstly, your employer must take reasonable steps to provide

 In those circumstances, the law requires your employer to “take such steps as it is reasonable” to avoid that disadvantage so that you can continue to work.
 Reasonable adjustments can therefore include:

 Whether a particular adjustment is reasonable depends upon all of the circumstances.
 See our factsheet on reasonable adjustments.

 It is sensible for you to have an assessment particularly if it is not clear whether you are disabled or not, under the Equality Act.
 Your employer might also refer you to Occupational Health as a matter of best practice.
 For example, if you have been off sick from work for some time, or if you have long term health problems.